 ✔️ Top Tip - the seat height is the most important consideration when buying a balance bike.
-The seat height should measure 2.5cm (1 inch) less than a child's inseam (the length of the inner leg) so they can put their feet flat on the floor to push the bike along.
+The seat height should measure at least 2.5cm (1 inch) less than a child's inseam (the length of the inner leg) so they can put their feet flat on the floor to push the bike along.
 Find out how to measure a child's inseam here.

 Recommendations for 3 Year Olds